cloud-marcel/Operationalizing-Machine-Learning/starter_files/README.md

 What was done in each step is described in detail in the next subchapter.

 ## Key Steps
-*TODO*: Write a short discription of the key steps.
-Remeber to include all the screenshots required to demonstrate key steps.
+The results of the steps are described and visualized in the following.

 ### Authentication
 In this step, the Azure Machine Learning Extension was used which allows you to interact with Azure Machine Learning Studio and to create a Service Principal (SP) to access the project workspace.
 Since I used the lab environment provided by Udacity I had no sufficient privilege to create the SP, so this step was not performed.